kperei2/StellarSleep-422/README.md

 Login
--enter in dummy user and password and press login to continue to home page
+- enter in dummy user and password and press login to continue to home page

 Create Account
--enter in required information, click button to proceed.
+- enter in required information, click button to proceed.
--enter in more profile information, click finish to proceed.
+- enter in more profile information, click finish to proceed.

-Navigation - move through the app (bottom of screen) -navigate through the application using the navigation bar that appears at the bottom of the page
+Navigation - move through the app (bottom of screen)
+- navigate through the application using the navigation bar that appears at the bottom of the page

 Sleep Tracking -Track your sleep (home icon)
--click a button and time your sleep.
+- click a button and time your sleep.
--click the start sleep tracking button.
+- click the start sleep tracking button.
--click the stop button if you want to stop it.
+- click the stop button if you want to stop it.

 Log - Document sleep time, and add notes to detail overall sleep (book)
 - click add entry to create a new entry, enter a date, time and notes, then press submit.